Skip to main content

 • Enhanced audience insights: See which tags are associated with a customer based on their engagement history in Audience Search.

-• More flexible segmentation: Build and refine audiences using tags that reflect brand, market, or other custom classifications.
+• More flexible segmentation: Build and refine audiences in Audience Builder using tag associations or tag-driven engagement.

 How to Use Tags